Applications of closed models defined by counting to graph theory and topology

 We present now the transfer theorem that we are going to use see [5] theorem 3.3.
 Let $C$ and $D$ be categories in which limits and colimits exist.
-Suppose that $C$ is endowed with a Quillen model.
-We denote by $W_C$ the class of weak equivalences, $Cof_C$ the class of cofibrations and $Fib_C$ the class of fibrations of this Quillen model.
+Suppose that $C$ is endowed with a closed model.
+We denote by $W_C$ the class of weak equivalences, $Cof_C$ the class of cofibrations and $Fib_C$ the class of fibrations of this closed model.
 Suppose that there exists a functor $F:C\rightarrow D$ which has a right adjoint functor $G$.

 We denote $W_D$ the class of morphisms of $D$ such that for every morphism $f\in W_D$, $G(f)$ is a weak equivalence,